Baby Sleeping on Side – Risks and Precautions

-Some swear that a baby is supposed to lie on his back or stomach, while others claim that sleeping on the side is the best.
-In this article, these questions are answered among many others, including whether sleeping on the side is safe for babies.
+When you have a baby, everything, right from eating to sleeping, can have areas of concerns.
+Some believe that a baby is supposed to lie on his back or stomach, while others claim that sleeping on the side is the best.
+In this article, we answer these questions, among many others.
+Read on to know if it is safe for a baby to sleep on his side.

 SIDS or Sudden Infant Death Syndrome refers to the sudden death of children who are under a year of age.
 SIDS usually occurs as a direct result of fatal sleeping accidents in infants, so it is extremely important to ensure that your child uses a safe sleeping pattern.
 SIDS mainly occurs when the baby is sleeping, too.
 Therefore, it is imperative that the child always sleeps in the right position.